playcanvas/webvr/README.md

 # WebVR Support for PlayCanvas

-This project contains the files you'll need to convert your PlayCanvas game to run using the Oculus VR.
-This is very experimental code created as proof of concept and is a subject to change.
-Tested with Oculus Rift DK2

-## Requirements

-Currently this requires a special build of [Chrome](https://drive.google.com/folderview?id=0BzudLt22BqGRbW9WTHMtOWMzNjQ&usp=sharing#list) or [Firefox](http://mozvr.com/downloads/)
+This project contains a plugin for the PlayCanvas engine that allows you to create VR experiences across many platforms.
+Including Cardboard VR for mobile devices and Oculus Rift + HTC Vive Headsets*.

 ## How to use